Non-Medicinal Techniques for Managing Migraines and Headaches

 "We actually print out graphs of their training sessions, so group members can monitor their progress," says Dr. Mirgain.
 "It's a nice measure of balance in the autonomic nervous system."

-"At the early signs of headaches, the tendency is to fall into automatic negative thinking," says Dr. Richard.
-"Migraines engender a sense of powerlessness and make people feel they've lost control.
+"At the early signs of headaches, the tendency is to fall into automatic negative thinking," says Dr. Mirgain.
+"Migraines create a sense of powerlessness and make people feel they've lost control.
 It's helpful to challenge those thoughts, so people realize there is something they can do in response to the early signs of headaches."

-A key element in Ann asserting control over her migraines has been the support she's received from her fellow participants.
-Group participation has broken the isolation that migraines too often confer, and mitigate the social withdrawal they impose.
+A key element in asserting control over migraines also comes in the form of support.
+Joining together in a group helps break the isolation migraine sufferers experience.
+It’s common to withdraw from social situations but being with others who have similar experiences helps people feel connected.
 Participants also learn specific strategies for communicating assertively with family members and friends about their headache condition and its effects on their day-to-day lives.

 "People who have persistent headaches really start to get isolated," says Dr. Mirgain.
 "It can lead to a pattern of hopelessness.
 The group format enhances motivation.
-If you see a fellow patient doing well, you become more motivated to practice these coping strategies."
+If you see a fellow patient doing well and experiencing positive changes in their lives due to the lessons learned in group sessions, you become more motivated to practice these coping strategies."